CivicaDigital/NodeJsDojo/README.md

     console.log('Server bound');
 });
 ```
-Now when running the Node and Telnet sessions you will notice the additional logging and handling of the 'end' event when disconnecting the client socket.
+Now when running the Node and Telnet sessions you will notice the additional logging and handling of the `end` event when disconnecting the client socket.

+# NPM and installing packages

+Telnet is somewhat limited as the Windows version tries to send data for each character, making it difficult to work with sending full string messages (the Linux version supports linemode, allowing the user to send one line at a time).
+To combat this, and to investigate the *node package manager* (npm) in more detail, let's download a package from Node's package registry.

+## The require process and caching modules

+---
+---
+---

 You can listen for data back from the socket by listening to the `data` event.
 In Linux, you can use Netcat which will take each line

 ---
 ---